5555 SW 196th Ave.

-In 2019, the COLA increase was 2.8% and for 2020 a forecast of 1.8%, 2022 has an increase in COLA of 5.9%.
+In 2019, the COLA increase was 2.8%, and for 2020 a forecast of 1.8%, 2022 has an increase in COLA of 5.9%.
 Why?

 In one sense, this is good; it means that inflation has been low, and the cost of daily living is still affordable.
-But the reality is the things we need for much of our daily life, food, and energy are not included in the calculation of Social Security COLA.
+But the reality is the things we need for much of our daily life, food, and energy, are not included in the calculation of Social Security COLA.
 Both of those categories have skyrocketed.
-How can the CPI still say there is no real cost in living expenses?
+How can the CPI still say there is no actual cost in living expenses?
 The answer is simple: during the Clinton Administration, food was removed from the calculation for the CPI Index.

-The CPI does not track food expenses or energy expenses; they are both exempted categories from the CPI.
+The CPI does not track food or energy expenses; they are both exempted categories from the CPI.
 The cost of going to your doctor is going to cost you more for insurance and out of pocket.

-As we all know, the cost of medical care expenses is also sky-rocketing.
-NO, it is not; last year (2020), the overall cost of medical care expense increases was only 5.8%.
+As we all know, the cost of medical care expenses is also skyrocketing.
+NO, it is not; last year (2020), the overall cost of medical care expense increased only 5.8%.
 And yet, with no COLA, the cost for insurance ourselves increased more than the actual price for medical services.
 Ask this question: Why are premiums for Medicare Part B higher than the actual overall medical costs increase?
 Will the 2022 COLA cover the cost of Medicare Part B in 2022?
 The increase in Part B is scheduled to go up on average by 14.5%. ($21.50 per month) How does that affect the COLA Social Security adjustment?

 Here is a link to the report from the Center for Retirement Research: http://crr.bc.edu/briefs/no-social-security-cola-causes-medicare-flap/

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!